Observability Dashboard

 -

-Over Time graph: Shows the number of successful responses and no-responses over the period of time.
+Over Time graph: Shows the number of successful responses and no-responses over the selected time period.
 A response indicates the user was shown an article.
 A no-response indicates that no matching article was found.

 -